Tesseract Review

 What is Tesseract?

-Tesseract is a cooperative dice manipulation game in which you attempt to shut down an alien artifact before it removes the planet from existence.
+Tesseract is a dice manipulation puzzle game in which you attempt to shut down an alien artifact before it removes the planet from existence.

 Tesseract was designed by James Firnhaber and is published by Smirk & Dagger Games.